 This lovely drugstore concealer from Wet n’ Wild was made to go with their cult-favorite PhotoFocus foundation.
 It has the same lovely features, like high-coverage and a photogenic finish, no matter the lighting.
 The consistency is creamy and hydrating, with a ton of glycerin, so it’s been favorably compared to the NARS Creamy Radiant Concealer.
 It’s awesome for dry skin, although anyone could use it under the eyes.
 The only drawback is that there are only nine shades for sale right now.
 You can pick it up from Ulta or Amazon.

-How to Find the Best Drugstore Concealer for Your Skin Type
+What to Look for in the Best Drugstore Concealer for You?

+Concealers are a versatile product category that can be used in a few different ways!
 Most drugstore concealers come with one of three types of finishes: matte, natural, and hydrating/ dewy.
 The best way to decide which of these finishes will be best for you is based on your skin type!
+These are our tips for drugstore concealers for each of the main uses.

 Dry skin is a skin type that doesn’t produce a lot of oil.
 It’s more prone to flakiness and can look a little textured, especially if the wrong concealer is applied to it.
 Those with dry skin are best off using concealers with a natural and dewy finish, or products described as “hydrating.”
 This is especially important for the area under the eyes, which is usually even drier than the skin elsewhere on the face.